GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### How do we convince people that in programming simplicity and clarity — in short: what mathematicians call "elegance" — are not a dispensable luxury, but a crucial matter that decides between success and failure?
+> ### Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated.
 >
 > ~ *Edsger W. Dijkstra*